 Hong Kong Arts Festival: The month-long festival in February/March includes dance and theatre productions and opera and orchestra performances.
 There are also ethnic music and art exhibitions.

-Hong Kong Sevens Rugby Tournament: The tournament, held in March, is popular all over the world and sees 20 teams from countries across the globe competing for the cup.
+Hong Kong Sevens rugby tournament: The tournament, held in April, is popular all over the world and sees 20 teams from countries across the globe competing for the cup.